wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 now have 50 shares in the pool in total.
 Validators p2, p3 and p4 still have (correspondingly) 10, 10 and 5 shares each worth of 1 atom per share, so we don't need to modify anything in their corresponding data structures.
-But p1 now has 25 shares, so we update the amount of shares owned by the p1 in its data structure.
+But p1 now has 25 shares, so we update the amount of shares owned by p1 in its data structure.
 Note that apart from the size of the pool that is in Atoms, all other data structures refer only to shares.